 How to Launch GUI Applications from the Terminal

-We all know how to launch applications from the GUI, there are numerous ways to do it and they’re all relatively speedy.
-If you spend a decent amount of time with the command line though, it’s nice to be able to launch apps directly.
-Likewise, the Terminal has its fair share of applications that run in text based mode, but maybe you wanted to edit that text file in the OS X GUI app TextWrangler rather than the text based nano.
-Here’s how:
+We all know how to launch applications from the GUI with a double-click on the icon or clicking on the app in the Dock, and there are numerous ways to do so, and they’re all relatively speedy.
+If you spend a decent amount of time with the command line though, it’s nice to be able to launch Mac apps directly from there as well.
+Also, the Terminal has a fair share of applications that run in text based mode, but maybe you wanted to edit a text file in the Mac OS X GUI app TextWrangler rather than the text based nano or vim.

 $ open